MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

     :::image type="content" source="../../../../assets/images/submission/validation-messaging-extension-action-command-verb.png" alt-text="Graphic shows an example of generic verb for an action command.":::

 * Invoking a message action must allow the user to complete the workflow.
-Errors, blank responses, or continuous loading indicators to make the message action functional as intended must not be present. [*Mandatory Fix*]
+Errors, blank responses, or continuous loading indicators to make the message action functional as intended mustn't be present. [*Mandatory Fix*]

    :::image type="content" source="../../../../assets/images/submission/validation-continous-loading-indicator-action-command.png" alt-text="Graphic shows an example of continuous loading indicator when a bot invokes an action command.":::

-* Duplicate action commands must not be present. [*Mandatory Fix*]
+* Duplicate action commands mustn't be present. [*Mandatory Fix*]

 * Message actions must allow the user to complete the workflow as intended without an invalid response. [*Mandatory Fix*]